ThinkingStudios/CrossPlatformCore/README.md

 </div>

+## HOW TO USE

+Please go to the [Wiki](https://github.com/TexTrueStudio/CrossPlatformCore/wiki) to see how to use the mod development.

 ## Features

 The following is a list of what has been implemented or will be implemented in this mod.